Adopt these ten management principles and become the leader that everyone in your organization respects and admires!

-1. Leaders Must Have a Vision and Share It
+1. Have a Vision and Share It

 The dream, or vision, must become the stuff of rallying cries and express the common goal that the leader and team will share.
 Once the vision is defined, the leader must articulate it and spread the message across the enterprise.
-Great leaders recognize that this must be done in a way that enables understanding and buy-in among their teams
+Great leaders recognize that this must be done in a way that enables understanding and buy-in among their teams.

-2. Strategic Planning Must Become an Ongoing, Continuous Process
+2. Strategic Planning is an Ongoing Process

-4. Trust Must Be Deliberately Weaved into the Organization
+4. Deliberately Weave Trust into the Organization

-5. Leaders Must Constantly Work to Engage and Inspire Staff to Greatness
+5. Engage and Inspire Staff to Greatness

-6. Leaders Must Always be Driving Active Business Renovation
+6. Drive Active Business Renovation

 Great leaders renovate in order to strategically differentiate their enterprises from the competition.
 They do not drive change for change’s sake.
 This distinction is an important one to make because it serves to inform the decisions about which types of changes and improvements must be made to best compete.

-7. Leaders Must Recognize their Obligation to Transform their Teams
+7. Transform their Teams

-8. Technology Must be Seamlessly Integrated into the Business Operation
+8. Seamlessly Integrate Technology into the Business

 Outstanding leaders recognize the need to understand all of the technology implications of their strategies because it is the only way that they can be sure that the “right” technology is integrated into their businesses.

-9. Communication Practices Must be Incessantly Optimized to Ensure Business Accomplishment
+9. Optimize Communication to Ensure Business Accomplishment

 It is well understood that most people don’t like change.
 However, staff resistance to change does not deter the most brilliant of leaders.
 They know that it comes with the territory!
 They know that it’s their job to re-imagine what their businesses can become.